nychealth/Reusable-Data-Explorer/README.md

 **Trend chart**: Our example data in this repository default to displaying trend data for Citywide and Borough geographies, as neighborhood-level health data is often too variable to be reliable.

-If an Indicator has the `Comparisons` metadata item (eg the below), then the Data Explorer will look up the corresponding numeric ID in `comparisons.json` and use the information in there (the indicator and measure IDs, geographic resolutions, etc) to create a trend chart that shows several indicators.
+If an Indicator has the `Comparisons` metadata item (eg the below), then the Data Explorer will look up the corresponding numeric ID in `comparisons.json` and use the information in there (the indicator and measure IDs, geographic resolutions, etc) to create a trend chart that shows several similar indicators (as opposed to the default of displaying individual boroughs for the selected indicator).

 ```
     "Comparisons": [537],